prulloac/fineasy/README.md

 ## Features

 > [!NOTE]
-> The features are divided into three categories: Core, Conveniences, Usability and Extra mile.
+> The features are divided into four categories: Core, Conveniences, Usability and Extra mile.
 The status is divided between API and Frontend.
 The status can be one of the following: `Not Yet ⏳`, `WIP 🛠️`, `Testing 👷`, `Done ✅`

 Core: